 Introduction: In this article, Gena Philibert-Ortega searches old newspapers to learn more about various directories that have been published over the years, which are a great resource for genealogists researching their female ancestors.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 Family historians know that finding information about our female ancestors is often one of our biggest genealogy challenges.
 Wouldn’t it be nice if finding your female ancestor was as easy as looking her up in a telephone book?